 Humans have invented machines but they have forgot it and have started everything technically so clearly their thinking process is deterioating.

-Reader Commentary for Essay Response — Score 1
+Rater Commentary for Essay Response — Score 1

 The essay is clearly on topic, as evidenced by the writer's usage of the more significant terms from the prompt: "technically" (technologically), "humans," "thinking" (think) and "deteriorating" (deteriorate).
 Such usage is the only clear evidence of understanding.
 Meaning aside, the brevity of the essay (one sentence) clearly indicates the writer's inability to develop a response that follows the specific instructions given ("Discuss the extent to which you agree or disagree with the statement above and explain your reasoning for the position you take").

 The language, too, is clearly level 1, as the sentence fails to achieve coherence.
 The coherent phrases in this one-sentence response are those tied to the prompt: "Humans have invented machines" and "their thinking process is deteriorating."
-Otherwise, the point being made is unclear.
+Otherwise, the point being made is unintelligible.